← Back to Blog

 Making the Transition from Email

-Week 1: Set up portals for your top 2-3 clients — the ones with the most active roles or the slowest response times.
+Week 1: Set up portals for your top 2–3 clients — the ones with the most active roles or the slowest response times.
 Continue email submissions for other clients.
+Pick high-trust client relationships where a minor workflow change will be welcomed.

 Week 4: Measure the difference.
 Compare feedback speed, submission-to-interview rates, and client engagement between portal clients and email clients.
+Expect visible improvements within 2 weeks.

 The key messaging to clients: this is not a system they need to learn.
 It is a link they click to see their candidates — faster, clearer, and easier than email.